dmorse/pscf/doc/user-man/examples.rst

       https://github.com/dmorse/pscf-examples

-As for the source code repository, a copy of the examples may be obtained either by downloading a zip file from the repository web page or using the git version control system to clone the repository.
+A copy of this repository may be obtained (as for the source code repository) either by downloading a zip file from the repository web page or using git to clone the repository.
 The instruction given below for both methods are very similar to those given for obtaining the source code:

 To download a zip file: